Skip to Content

 Trimming Bushes and Plants to Discourage Nesting

-Just like adding birdhouses offers a welcome path, trimming those overgrown bushes and plants makes sure they don’t roll out the red carpet for nesters.
+Just like adding birdhouses offers a welcome path, trimming those overgrown bushes and plants ensures they don’t roll out the red carpet for nesters.
+Regular pruning techniques and yard sanitation remove the dense cover birds crave.
+Here’s your action plan:

 Keeping Trash Well-Covered and Stored